AbrahamPaulJ/AutoApply/README.md

 - Scrapes desired job listings from Seek every few minutes.
 - Use your desired filters for the jobs.
 Gemini API matches your details to the job listing to decide whether to complete the application.
 - If suitable, Gemini API generates a custom resume, cover letter, answers recruiter questions and applies for the job.
-- The suitability and application status is sent via Telegram to the user in real time.
+- The suitability and application status is sent via Telegram to the applicant in real time.

 ---